 These financial statements are separate financial statements.
-In line with IFRS 10, paragraph 4a, the Company is exempt from the preparation and delivery of consolidated financial statements, because it is included in the group accounts GoDaddy Inc. The group accounts of GoDaddy Inc. are available to the public and can be obtained as set out in note 18.
+In line with IFRS 10, paragraph 4a, the Company is exempt from the preparation and delivery of consolidated financial statements, because it is included in the group accounts GoDaddy Inc.

+GoDaddy Inc. is a public company incorporated in the United States and listed on the NYSE.
+The group accounts of GoDaddy Inc. are available to the public and can be obtained as set out in note 17.